 A recent study by the National Center for Education Statistics shows that half of all recent college graduates have an average student loan debt of $10,000.
 For some students, this amount is much higher.
 Additionally, many students receive loans from a number of sources.

 There are many advantages to consolidating all of these loans into a single debt.
 With interest rates at record lows, you will most likely receive a better rate by consolidating your loans now than when you first got your loans.
 The second advantage is reducing the number of creditors you have, which makes it easier to keep track of monthly loan payments.
 Additionally, consolidating your student loans into a single

 debt simplifies the repayment process, making it less likely that you will default on your loan payments.

 There are a number of services available to help you in this process.
 Some only offer federal student loan consolidation, while others enable you to consolidate both federal and private student loans.
 Therefore, it is important to make sure that the student loan consolidation service you choose meets your student loan consolidation needs.
-Additionally, while some websites provide instant, online loan quotes, other websites do not.
+Additionally, while some websites provide instant, online loan quotes, other websites

 You will want to make sure that the service you select provides you with the information you need to make consolidation decisions.